Warning: The Profit and Loss Statement Doesn’t Tell the Whole Story!

 Warning: The Profit and Loss Statement Doesn’t Tell the Whole Picture!

-2. Accounts payable - If you fail to pay your dues on time.
+2. Accounts payable - Paying dues late.

 6. Debt and interest payments.

-Consider reviewing these other useful documents.
+Consider reviewing these other useful documents:

 1. Sources and application of funds.